Test prep · Oxbridge

 Year 12

-• Spring / summer — start subject-specific reading, attend open days, identify which Oxbridge college to apply to (many students apply via the open application).
+Spring and summer: start subject-specific reading, attend open days, and identify which Oxbridge college to apply to (many students apply via the open application).
+Summer holidays: first drafts of personal statement, and admissions-test self-study begins.

 Year 13